Major Figgas: History

-Major Figgas was founded in the Erie Avenue section of Philadelphia by childhood friends Gillie da Kid, Wallo267, and Ab-Liva.
-The group expanded to include other local artists including Bump J, Dutch, and Ressy Rolx, followed by Spade-O and Bianca.
-Additional members—Chops, Lil' Rucie, El Dinero, P-Nut, and Dirty Rik—were added as the group grew in popularity.
+Major Figgas was founded in the Erie Ave area of Philadelphia by Gillie da Kid, Wallo, and Ab-Liva, who were friends from the neighborhood.
+They knew Bump J, Dutch and Ressy Rolx from all living in the same area, and eventually expanded after inducting Spade and Bianca.
+Chops, Rucie, El Dinero and Dirty Rik all soon came aboard.

-After releasing several underground mixtapes, Major Figgas dropped their independent debut album, Figgas 4 Life, which generated regional buzz and led to a deal with RuffNation Records in partnership with Warner Bros.
+After releasing several underground tapes, they released the full-length Figgas 4 Life independently which landed them a deal with RuffNation Records and Warner Bros.
 Records.
-Founding member Wallo could not participate in the project as he had been sentenced to a 20-year prison term shortly before the group’s commercial success; he was released in 2017.

-In 2000, an expanded edition of Figgas 4 Life was released nationwide.
-It reached number 115 on the Billboard 200 and number 29 on the Top R&B/Hip-Hop Albums chart.
-Their most successful single, "Yeah That's Us," peaked at number 2 on the Hot Rap Singles chart and number 34 on the R&B/Hip-Hop chart, gaining significant radio play and video rotation.
+Founding member Wallo could not participate in the album as he was sentenced to a 20-year prison sentence prior to the recording (Wallo was released in 2017).
+An expanded edition of the album was issued in 2000, which reached number 115 on the U.S.Billboard 200 and number 29 on the R&B/Hip-Hop Albums chart.
+Their lone major radio hit was "Yeah That's Us", which reached number 2 on the Rap Singles chart and number 34 on the R&B Singles chart.

-Despite their early momentum, internal conflicts and legal troubles plagued the group.
-Member Spade-O was incarcerated in the early 2000s for the fatal shooting of a cousin of Young Chris, a member of Young Gunz and State Property, with whom Major Figgas had an ongoing feud.
-The incident escalated tensions in the local rap scene and contributed to the group’s disbandment.
+Sometime after the release of their single "Yeah That's Us" and their only album, they left RuffNation.
+In the progress of working on their next project, member Spade-O was jailed in 2002/2003 for the murder of the cousin of Young Chris, member of the duo Young Gunz and a part of State Property, who was embroiled in a beef with Major Figgas.
+Soon after, they disbanded.

-Following the group’s breakup, several members pursued solo careers.
-Gillie da Kid remained active as an artist and entrepreneur, and alongside his cousin Wallo267, co-founded the widely popular podcast Million Dollaz Worth of Game in 2019, which has since become a major platform in hip hop culture.
+After the dissolution of Major Figgas, Gillie Da Kid and his cousin Wallo created the Million Dollaz Worth of Game podcast.